KiranMayeeMaddi/WolfHospital/README.md

 * Sai Kiran Mayee Maddi

 **Setup:**
+1. **Required:** mysql or mariadb jdbc connector.
+(Check build path once before running the project).
-1. Go to Variables.java file in org.wolf.config package
+2. Go to Variables.java file in org.wolf.config package
-2. Enter url based on which DBMS software is being used (MariaDB or MySQL).
+3. Enter url based on which DBMS software is being used (MariaDB or MySQL).
-3. Enter username and password.
+4. Enter username and password.

 **Run program:**
 Run the project from an IDE like Eclipse or create a runnable jar.